Sarah-LB/RockPaperScissors/README.md

     -   #### Colour Scheme
         -   The two main colours used in Rock Paper Scissors are a warm dark orange and deep purpley blue.
 These were inspired by the [Adobe Color library](https://color.adobe.com/trends/Game-design).
 Yellow is associated with playfulness, happiness and fun, which suggests it would promote appropriate emotions in the user.
 Blue promotes relaxation whilst orange symbolises energy, friendliness and action.
     -   #### Typography
-        -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't being imported into the site correctly.
-Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Patrick Hand font is the main font used throughout the whole website with Cursive as the fallback font in case the font isn't being imported into the site correctly.
+Patrick Hand is a clean and clear font with the casual hand-written style adding a more fun and friendly feel.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a fun, energetic and playful aesthetic.
+The large, game play images are designed to be striking and catch the user's attention.
+The bright, bold background has a fun, energetic and playful aesthetic.

 *   ### Wireframes